aleslab/eegSourceTemplateMatching/README.md

 ExampleScript.m
-This file creates a toy 16 channel montage and simulates activity over time in V1 in condition 1 and hMT+.
+This file creates a toy 32 channel montage and simulates activity over time in V1 in condition 1 and hMT+ in condition 2.
+Custom templates are created for the 32 channel montage.
+The activity is recovered in the 18 visual areas and plotted for the 2 conditions.

 ExampleScript_EEGLAB_study.m